In 2014, River of Flowers grows even more wild!

 About us: how we are growing!

-The 'river' in River of Flowers is an evocative way of describing the planting of urban meadows in 'trails' or 'rivers' of floral forage for bees, butterflies and other insect pollnators.
+The 'river' in River of Flowers is an evocative way of describing the planting of urban meadows in 'trails' or 'rivers' of floral forage and habitat for bees, butterflies and other insect pollnators.
 It describes the flight path of the pollinators as much as it does the flow of wildflowers.

-An urban meadow is our term for a diverse collection of native wildflowers, even wild flowering trees, and their pollinators growing in any viable urban space from balconies to bus stops, community gardens to churchyards, pavements to parks, orchards to overpasses and roofs to roundabouts, all creating routes and even bridges for bees!
+An urban meadow is our term for a diverse collection of native wildflowers, even wild flowering trees, and their pollinators growing in any viable urban space from balconies to bus stops, community gardens to churchyards, farms to flyovers, pavements to parks, orchards to overpasses and roofs to roundabouts, all creating routes and even bridges for bees!

 A bee has no borders or boundaries.
 It does not distinguish between wildflowers or cultivated edibles, between public or private land, and between wildflower gardens or what has sprung up naturally.
 Wherever a wildflower grows and a bee can forage, there is the River of Flowers.